 Nobody expects poop to smell good, but sometimes it smells so bad you expect to hear about it on the six o’clock news.
-It’s worse if it’s your own, and still worse when you drop the stink bomb in a public restroom or at a friend’s party when people are lining up to use the restroom.
-Oh, the ignominy!
+It’s worse if it’s your own, but even worse when you drop the stink bomb in a public restroom or at a friend’s party when people are lining up to use the restroom.
+Oh, the shame!

-Remember, what goes in must come out, and the more you eat in excess of what your body needs, the uglier it gets on the other end.
+Remember, what goes in must come out.
+The more you eat in excess of what your body needs, the uglier it gets on the other end.
 If you commonly feel bloated after eating, you may be consuming more food than your body can comfortably digest.
-Try cutting back.
-Here are a few suggestions:

 Stop eating two hours before bedtime.